 What to Do When Your Sweepstakes Prizes are Really Late

 If you've waited patiently and your prize is still late arriving, the next step is to try to contact the sweepstakes' sponsor.

 This can be tricky because the company sponsoring the sweepstakes isn't always the same as the company who handles the prize fulfillment.
 It's not unusual to contact the main company and have trouble finding anyone who knows anything about the sweepstakes.
-That doesn't mean that the sweepstakes is not legitimate!
+That doesn't mean that the giveaway is not legitimate!

 How to Find a Contact to Ask About Your Sweepstakes Prize:

 - Start with Your Win Notification

 If you received your win notification by email, try sending an email to the address that sent your original mail.
 If your win notice came in a letter, try writing to the return address.
 If you receive win notices by telephone, ask for a contact name and telephone number in case you have questions later.
 You'll then have someone to contact if your prize doesn't arrive.

 Many times, the sweepstakes rules will include the contact addresses of the company running the giveaway or an email address to use for questions.
 You can send your query to those addresses.